dkeenan7/LyteFyba/ReadMe.txt

 Host software:
 	BMUsend
 		Windows software.
-To load new programs into the BMUs via the serial port and our bootstrap loader (BSL), as opposed to using the JTAG port. sendprog
+To load new programs into the BMUs via the serial port and our bootstrap loader (BSL), as opposed to using the JTAG port.
+Requires Microsoft Visual Studio.
+	sendprog
-		Linux software.
-To load new programs into the BMUs via the serial port and our Bootstrap loader (BSL), as opposed to using the JTAG port. web
+		Linux or Windows/Cygwin software.
+To load new programs into the BMUs via the serial port and our Bootstrap loader (BSL), as opposed to using the JTAG port.
+	Only one of BMUsend or sendprog is needed; they do the same job. sendprog is command line based; BMUsend is GUI.
+	web
 		A set of web pages describing the BMUs and printed-circuit artwork.